 “When I was being bullied, I wished there was someone to talk to,” stated Nasir Andrews.
 “I tried to look for help on the internet and at school, but it was hard to find.
 Resources would have made me feel like I had help and support.”
 Microsoft Store recognized their responsibility to allow people to serve others through technology.
 Victims of cyberbullying should have the proper resources to help them fight through the battle.
 Because parents didn’t grow up in the advanced world of technology, it has become difficult for them to identify cyberbullying.
 To that end, Microsoft Store has produced the “decision tree” to help parents classify the signs.

 The workshops aid students with convenient resources so they can feel safe.
 They also combine technology with information, thus, teaching parents how to identify the problem, while helping students create a plan to conquer existing or future instances.
 Determine new ways to cope with cyberbullying and how to help your child overcome it.
+Download the cyberbullying infographic for a quick overview of this problem.

 Bullying and other forms of harassment are taken very seriously here at Renton Prep.
 We ensure a safe and protected environment for all of our students.
 In order to avoid the issue altogether, we must speak up on every occurrence.
 As a result, Dr. Michelle Zimmerman will share a presentation on what she learned about school law and cyberbullying.
 Learn more about her approach.